KYVENetwork/ksync/README.md

 so it can be used by every cosmos chain to sync historical or recent blocks.
 Further plans are to include state sync so nodes can join networks even faster without worrying if the snapshots are valid or available.

-**Important** After a sync the node can continue normally and take part in consensus or futher fast sync remaining blocks.
+**NOTE**: After a sync the node can continue normally and take part in consensus or futher fast sync remaining blocks.
 For now to restart the sync the data folder has to be cleared.
 For that the command `./bin unsafe-reset-all` can be used.

 ## Install